swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 However, for interoperability reasons it is RECOMMENDED that:

 * self-signed certificates are used,
-* certificates with a long validity time are used,
+* non-expired certificates (with a long validity time) are used,
 * certificates are not signed with MD5- och SHA1-based signature algorithms.

-All services represented in metadata SHALL include at least one `<md:KeyDescriptor>` holding a X.509 certificate to be used for signature validation and/or message encryption.
+All services represented in metadata SHOULD include at least one `<md:KeyDescriptor>` element holding a certificate to be used for signature validation (with the `use`-attribute set to `signing`), and one `<md:KeyDescriptor>` element containing a certificate to be used for message encryption (with the `use`-attribute set to `encryption`).
-The same certificate MAY be used for both signature validation and encryption.
-It those cases the `use` attribute of the `<md:KeyDescriptor>` element should be absent.
-If separate signature and encryption keys are used, this is indicated by assigning the `use` attribute to `signing` and `encryption` respectively.
+It is allowed to use the same key and certificate for both usages, but in order to enable a future key rollover it is RECOMMENDED to avoid using only one `<md:KeyDescriptor>` element for both usages (i.e., with an absent `use`-attribute).

 In order to facilitate key rollover of a signing key, a service MUST support multiple signing certificates found in peer metadata and MUST support signature validation using a key from